Paroxysmal sympathetic hyperactivity: Signs and symptoms

-In cases where PSH episodes develop post-injury, specifically traumatic brain injury, symptoms typically develop quickly, usually within a week.
-Symptom onset has been seen to average 5.9 days post-injury.
-Episodes vary in duration and occurrence.
-Episodes can last as little as a few minutes or as long as ten hours, and they can occur multiple times a day.
-Episode duration has been seen to average 30.8 minutes and occur five to six times a day.
 Episodes can occur naturally or arise from external triggers.
 Common triggers include pain or stimulation, body turning or movements, and bladder distention.
 Bladder distention has been observed in patients being treated in intensive care units with the concurrent use of catheters.
 Symptoms of PSH can last from weeks to years following initial onset.
 As episodes persist over time, they have been found to become less frequent in occurrence but last for prolonged periods.

 Causes

 The number of events that can lead to the development of PSH symptoms is many.
 The exact pathways or causes for the development of the syndrome are not known.
-Traumatic brain injury, hypoxia, stroke, anti-NMDA receptor encephalitis (although further associations are being explored), injury of the spinal cord, and many other forms of brain injury can cause onset of PSH.
-Even more obscure diseases such as intracranial tuberculoma have been seen to cause onset of paroxysmal sympathetic hyperactivity.
+Traumatic brain injury, hypoxia, stroke, injury of the spinal cord, and many other forms of brain injury can cause onset of PSH.
 It is observed that these injuries lead to the development of PSH or are seen in conjunction with PSH, but the pathophysiology behind these diseases and the syndrome is not well understood.